 While I’m still stalking the Internet to search about who Karllina this font refers to, I also highly encourage you to incorporate this one into one of your projects.
 Especially ones that miss natural signature script for elegance factor.

 Let’s close this recommendation list with something quirky yet powerful: Graffity Stylish.
-This font lets me unleash my street art side into my typography design projects, which resulted in amazing mural-like creation onto my texts.
+This font lets me unleash my street art side into my typography design projects, which resulted in amazing mural-like creations in my texts.

 Knowing the difference between a typeface and a font isn’t the only thing you’re going to bring back home today.
 While it’s true that people may still use them interchangeably without knowing what’s correct, you can have a small part in fixing that by doing something easy.
 Share this article with your acquaintances, colleagues, friends, and more!
 Yes, that’s it.
 Easy as that.